Anyway – Story – Sightseeing

 The lagoon area is approx. 80 km of beaches, and the coast is full of small coves and peninsulas.
 There are tiny islands on the shore.

-Tourist agencies operating in Pula offer trips to various regions of Istria and Croatia, np. to the nearby National Park Brijuni or the Plitvice Lakes.
+Tourist agencies operating in Pula offer trips to various regions of Istria and Croatia, e.g.. to the nearby National Park Brijuni or the Plitvice Lakes.
 You can also go to Venice, Punishment, Postojna cave or a boat trip.

 There are several cycling routes around Pula.
 Please ask for the Istra Bike map at the tour desk.
 Southern lstra, containing descriptions of eight nearby bicycle routes.